Treating biceps tendinitis to keep athletes on the field and throwing

 The shoulder joint is a complex combination of ligaments, muscles, bones and tendons.
 All these structures must function correctly to keep the joint in alignment, or the patient could experience pain, decreased range of motion, weakness and discomfort.
 Athletes in throwing sports must take special care to keep their shoulder healthy or risk developing conditions such as biceps tendinitis.

-“The act of throwing something overhand is not a natural movement,” said Ryan J. Krupp, M.D., orthopedic shoulder surgeon at Norton Orthopedic Institute and executive medical director of orthopedics and director of sports health and shoulder reconstruction for Norton Healthcare.
-“When an athlete is throwing at speeds up to 90 to 100 mph, they put an immense amount of strain and torque on the shoulder, as well as the rest of the arm.
-Over time and without care, they can develop conditions such as biceps tendinitis.”
+Overhand throwing is not a natural movement and throwing at speeds up to 90 to 100 mph puts strain and torque on the shoulder, as well as the rest of the arm and can lead to conditions such as biceps tendinitis.

 Anatomy of the shoulder